a11ywatch/docs/docs/contact.md

 ## General

-If you have any general questions or issues please reach out to <a href="mailto:support@a11ywatch.com">support@a11ywatch.com</a>.
+If you have any general questions or issues please reach out to [A11yWatch Support](mailto:support@a11ywatch.com).

 ## Github